Cyberwarfare

 Bronze Soldier

-Bronze Soldier is a sophisticated cyber espionage group believed to be linked to Russia, known for its targeted attacks on critical infrastructure and government entities.
+Bronze Soldier is a sophisticated cyber espionage group, believed to be linked to Russia, known for its targeted attacks on critical infrastructure and government entities.
 The group primarily uses malware such as custom-built backdoors and exploits known vulnerabilities to infiltrate networks, often focusing on industries like energy, telecommunications, and defense.
 Bronze Soldier’s operations are characterized by their stealth, persistence, and strategic targeting, making it a significant threat to national security and private sector organizations.

 What is a Nation-State attack?